Suriname entry requirements for Netherlands passport holders

 Extensions are possible but not automatic.
 You'll need to visit the Immigration Department in Paramaribo before your current stay expires.
 There is a fee.

-A valid passport (6+ months validity), passport photos, a completed application form, proof of accommodation, return flight booking, and sometimes a bank statement or invitation letter.
+A valid passport (6+ months validity), a passport photo, and a completed online application form.
+You may also need proof of accommodation and a return flight booking.

 Not officially required for entry, but strongly recommended.
 Medical costs can be high, and insurance covers emergencies and hospital stays.